arnolddevos/arnolddevos.github.io/_posts/2018-03-26-Scala_Effects.md

 Purity is now evident from the types alone.
 A method of of `C` is pure if its type signature does not involve any capability or mutable type.

-Just as interesting, a method of `C` that accepts a capability or mutable value cannot capture its argument.
-It can therefore be lifted into an immutable value that represents a side-effecting operation.
+Just as interesting, a method of `C` that accepts a capability or mutable value cannot capture its argument or any other mutable value or capability.
+It can therefore be lifted into an immutable value that represents its effect.

 ## Thunks and IO Monads